Chapter 9 | Page 10

 While the adults were celebrating Amrita’s arrival, Ashwini provided the comic relief that later became part of hospital folklore.

 During those days, the staff doted on him.
 He wandered around the waiting areas with the confidence of a child who knows he is welcome everywhere.
-One evening, Dr Anuradha Gokarn—a lively house officer—spotted him playing and called out to him with mock seriousness.
+One evening, Dr. Anuradha Gokarn—a lively house officer—spotted him playing and called out with mock seriousness.

 “Ashwini!
 I heard you dressed up for the Staff Club party.
 What did you become?”